Antsbatscats/Antsbatscats/README.md

 ### Hi there 👋 Im Antsbatscats - Nice to Meet you!

-I'm just a kid who loves cybersecurity. i've been in cybersecurity for three years!
+I'm just a kid who loves cybersecurity.

+I've been in cybersecurity for three years!

 I've been:
 * Social Engineer